spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 - Not think about updating broadcast variable
 - Instead, think of collecting changes to the reference data at one place i.e., at driver node and compute it in a distributed fashion.

-So far, we've seen how to learn and eventually persist a periodically evolving reference-data or global-dictionary as we see more and more data like in active learning systems.
+So far, we've seen how to learn and eventually persist a periodically changing reference-data or global-dictionary that keep on evolving as we see more and more data like in active learning systems.
 Now, if you still have a requirement to weave this changing reference-data with your input stream?
 Then, check out my blog on [Weaving a changing broadcast variable with input stream](https://spoddutur.github.io/spark-notes/weaving_a_changing_broadcast_variable) where am going to demo ways to do it..

 [My HomePage](https://spoddutur.github.io/spark-notes/)